An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 Learn what in the field of medicine is called “bedside manner.”
 A new client is likely to be insecure (often masked by exaggerated casualness or—worse—bossiness), and it’s up to you to make a good first impression that leads to a successful gig.
 Discuss the project (see ‘Aim’ above), and let the new client hear some of your previous work while pointing out what went into the tracks you’re playing.

 It’s hard to come by if you do demos of your own music.
 It’s so easy to fall in love with everything you’ve done, particularly if you spent hours getting it down.
 But just as you have to listen to your mix in progress on various playback systems, you need to develop a trusting relationship with fellow recording musicians.
 Your mother and your sister probably like what you did if they at all agree with the overall style, and if they don’t like something, how would they know just what it is they dislike?
-So start networking, offering to return the favor, and make sure you’re hooking up with people whose vocabulary extends beyond “awesome, Dude.”
+So start networking, offering to return the favor, and make sure you’re hooking up with people whose vocabulary extends beyond “Awesome, dude.”

 First impressions count, your mother always told you, and it’s just as true for your demos.
-The track order should be printed on the label—the fewer songs on one CD-R the better, and save the listener time by coming in with the vocal right away instead of showcasing your prowess at looping extended intros.
+The track order should be printed on the label—the fewer songs in one offering the better, and save the listener time by coming in with the vocal right away instead of showcasing your prowess at looping extended intros.
 Follow a short version with a longer, more fully produced one if applicable.

 It doesn’t hurt to have a pleasant speaking voice announce briefly at the very beginning something like “Thanks for listening to the demo of Silly Billy’s unpublished song ‘Nilly Willy’.”
 But no more than that, or impatience may result, quickly followed by a push of the ‘Eject’ button and a well-practiced frisbee toss toward the permanent filing system…